An l^{p}-Version of von Neumann Dimension for Banach Space Representation of Sofic Groups II: Introduction

+\end{definition} We say that $\Gamma$ is\emph{ $\R^{\omega}$-embeddable } if it has an embedding sequence.
+The terminology comes from the Connes' Embedding Problem, as one can show that $\Gamma$ is $\R^{\omega}$-embeddable according to our definition if and only if the group von Neumann algebra of $\Gamma$ embeds into an ultrapower of the hyperfinite II$_{1}$ factor $\R$ (see \cite{Radul} Proposition 2.5 and Definition 2.6).
 It is a simple exercise to show that every sofic group is $\R^{\omega}$-embeddable.
-The class of sofic groups include amenable groups, residually finite groups, and is closed under free products with amalagamation over amenable groups, increasing unions, and taking subgroups (see \cite{ESZ1} for proofs of these facts).
+The class of sofic groups include amenable groups, residually finite groups, and is closed under free products with amalgamation over amenable groups, increasing unions, and taking subgroups (see \cite{ESZ1} for proofs of these facts).
 In particular, all linear groups are sofic.
-If the reader is knowledgeable about operator algebras, then it will not be difficult to show that $\Gamma$ is $\R^{\omega}$-embeddable if the group von Neumann algebra $L(\Gamma)$ embeds into an (hence any) ultrapower of the hyperfinite $II_{1}$ factor.
-This is in explicitly shown in \cite{Me}.